How to Set Life Goals That Actually Stick

 Table of contents

 To set life goals that actually stick, identify your core values, then build identity statements connecting those values to specific measurable targets.
-Self-concordance research shows that values-aligned goals receive more sustained effort and produce greater well-being [2].
-The five steps below cover values identification, identity bridging, domain auditing, the Roots-to-Branches Method, and persistence systems.
+Self-concordance research shows that values-aligned goals receive more sustained effort and produce greater well-being [1].
+Audit your life areas for satisfaction against importance, then cascade the top one to three values into 12-month goals.
+The five steps cover values identification, identity bridging, domain auditing, cascading values into 12-month goals, and persistence systems.

 What You Will Learn